tkerby/flipperzero-firmware-wPlugins/README.md

 # Chief Cooker
 Your ultimate Flipper Zero restaurant pager tool.
-Be a _real chief_ at your local food court!
+Be a _real chief_ of all the restaurants on the food court!

 This app supports receiving, decoding, editing and sending restaurant pager signals.